Wildscreen: Wildscreen Film Festival

 The Wildscreen Festival is the world's leading international festival about nature films.
 It is held biennially in October in Bristol, England.

 The festival began in 1982.
 In 1994, it merged with a biennial wildlife symposium, previously held in the neighbouring city of Bath.
 At Wildscreen Festival wildlife filmmakers and broadcasters from different parts of the world met to view the latest productions, discuss issues of mutual interest, exchange ideas and compete for the Panda Awards.

-Over the years since then the festival has significantly expanded its scale and content and the charity has also enlarged its remit, including by launching Arkive, a centralised collection of films and photographs of endangered species.
+Over the years since then the festival has significantly expanded its scale and content and the charity has also enlarged its remit, including the launch of international festivals, Science is Storytelling, WildPhotos, and Wildscreen ARK (Formerly Arkive).

+Wildscreen Festival 2024

+The most recent festival took place on 14–18 October 2024.
+In its 42nd year, the fully hybrid event celebrated and advanced natural world storytelling.

+The festival included a range of programmed events, including, Masterclasses, Discussion Panels, Headline speakers, Workshops, Kit Show, Networking, Screenings.
+Along with Wildpitch, Official Selection, and the Panda Awards.

+The Panda Awards included two new categories; the Children's Award sponsored by Wildscreen ARK, an online nature inspiration hub for young people.
+Additionally a there was a Special Recognition Award for Field Craft, which highlighted the essential role of local in-country field crew within the natural history genre.

+For the Official Selection included three special awards, the Programmer Prize, Audience Prize and Sustainable Merit.

+Wildscreen Festival Nairobi 2023

+Wildscreen Festival Nairobi was their first outside-of-UK festival, in Nairobi, Africa.
+The two-day event in July 2023 brought talent and storytellers from around the world to Kenya's capital, as part of the organisation's mission to help create a more inclusive industry.

+Wildscreen Festival Tanzania 2024

+Continuing from the success of Wildscreen Festival Nairobi 2023, the second instalment of Wildscreens presence in Africa culminated in Wildscreen Festival Tanzania, held in Arusha June 2024.
+The festival programme included workshops, masterclasses, networking, and WildPitch Tanzania.

 Wildscreen Festival 2020

 In preparation for the 2020 edition of the festival, Wildscreen announced the launch of the newly revamped Panda Awards, the highest honour in the global wildlife and environmental film industry.
-The 2020 festival will also feature an Official Selection screening programme and a new award to recognise best practice in sustainable production.
+The 2020 festival also featured Official Selection screenings and a new award to recognise best practice in sustainable production.
 David Allen, multi award-winning filmmaker, was also announced as Final Jury Chair.